Why Large Product Teams Create Fragmented Experiences

 Autonomy is neither good nor bad by default.
 It amplifies whatever context surrounds it.

 Teams align on metrics, but not on meaning.
-Teams share goals, but not mental models.
-Teams know what they are responsible for, but not how their decisions affect the whole.
+They share goals, but not mental models.
+They know what they are responsible for, but not how their decisions shape the whole.

-This is why autonomy often drifts toward divergence.
-Teams are empowered to make decisions, but the underlying shared context is insufficient to guide those decisions toward coherence.
+This is why autonomy drifts toward divergence.
+Teams are empowered to decide, but lack the shared context needed to make decisions that converge.

 This is not a failure of empowerment.
 It is a failure of system design.

-The solution is not to reduce autonomy.
-The solution is to strengthen the structures that make autonomy converge.
+The answer is not less autonomy.
+It is stronger structures that make autonomy converge.

 That starts with shared intent.